51st (London) Heavy Anti-Aircraft Regiment, Royal Artillery: Origin

 Duncan Sandys, MP, (son-in-law of Winston Churchill) was commissioned as a 2nd Lieutenant in 151st Bty in 1937.
-In 1938 he raised issues in the House of Commons about national defence based on knowledge he had gained from his TA service.
+In 1938, he raised issues in the House of Commons about national defence based on knowledge he had gained from his TA service.
 He was warned that he risked prosecution under the Official Secrets Act, but the Committee of Privileges ruled that disclosure to Parliament were not subject to the Act.
 This became known as the 'Duncan Sandys Affair', following which a tighter Official Secrets Act was passed in 1939.

 World War II

-When AA Command mobilised on 28 August 1939, 51 AA Regiment was assigned to a newly formed 49th AA Bde in London, still within 1 AA Division.
+When AA Command was mobilised on 28 August 1939, 51 AA Regiment was assigned to a newly formed 49th AA Bde in London, still within 1 AA Division.
 It had the following organisation: